panzerdp/dmitripavlutin.com/content/posts/072-console-log/index.md

 The first tool in debugging JavaScript code is the `console.log()` logging function.

-It's usage is simple.
-The argument on function invokation is logged to console:
+Its usage is simple.
+The argument on function invocation is logged to console:

 ```javascript
 // Log a message